The PR BlogPR TrendsBusiness ShiftsThe Splinternet—Mankind’s Battle for Internet Control

 Google could be buying your medical data without your knowledge to sell it on to insurance companies.
 Perhaps you’ve restricted your Facebook privacy settings, but Facebook can still track you across other websites.
 Maybe you identify as a gender or ethnic group that is served different adverts because an algorithm determines that you’re not appropriate for certain jobs or housing and credit options.
 Even the news you read online may be deliberately misleading or dishonest, in the hope of manipulating your political opinions.”

-Source: Tim Berners-Lee’s plan to save the internet is admirable, but doomed to fail
+Source: The Conversation 13Benjamin, G. (2019, November 27).
+Tim Berners-Lee: web inventor’s plan to save the internet is admirable, but doomed to fail.
+The Conversation. … Continue reading

-The critics, the pessimists, can’t just be ignored; they make a wide range of solid points that need to be taken seriously.
+The critics and pessimists can’t just be flagrantly ignored; they make a wide range of solid points that must be taken seriously.

 The original idea, as described by its many evangelists, was that the internet would democratise the good and disrupt the bad.
 It would get rid of the gatekeepers, do away with national boundaries — and all this would radically change society for the better. […] Rather than promoting economic fairness, it is the central reason for the growing gulf between rich and poor and the hollowing out of the middle class.
 Rather than making us wealthier, the so-called sharing economy is making us poorer.
 Rather than creating more jobs, automation is destroying jobs.
 And rather than increasing competition, it has created immensely powerful new global monopolies like Google